 - Instill pride among agency staff, elected officials and the local community

 The Public Works Management Practices Manual is the basis for the accreditation program.
 It contains the practices identified by public works practitioners as being important in providing services.
 The practices are not standards since they do not dictate how a function or activity should be accomplished.
 They provide a systematic method to evaluate every function in the organization.
 Each agency is responsible for establishing policies, procedures and practices.
 The criteria established by each agency must withstand the scrutiny of the evaluation team and the Accreditation Council.

 The accreditation program is strictly voluntary.
-There are no mandates or requirements that public works agencies seek accreditation.
+There are no mandates or requirements for public works agencies seeking accreditation.
 As a voluntary program, an agency sets its own timeline for submitting an application and completing the accreditation process.
-It is important that this program be maintained as a voluntary effort.
+It is important this program be maintained as a voluntary effort.

 If an agency cannot comply with a practice because it is prohibited by legislation, labor agreement, court orders or case law, waivers can be sought to set aside that practice statement for the agency.